 LinkedIn API

-6. The extension sends the response back through the WebSocket
+5. The extension executes the request, Chrome attaches real cookies, the response comes back through the WebSocket.

-7. Voyager returns the result to the original API caller
+6. Voyager returns the result to the endpoint caller.

 The relay is transparent to all Voyager endpoints.
-Whether a request goes through the relay or headless Chromium, the API response format is identical.
-You can enable and disable the relay at any time without changing your integration code.
+Whether a request goes through the relay or direct HTTP, the API response format is identical.

 Protocol